semaphoreci/book-cicd-docker-kubernetes/chapters/07-tutorial-clouds.md

 4. Add the following variables:
       - `DB_HOST` with the database hostname or private IP.
       - `DB_PORT` points to the database port (default is 5432).
-      - `DB_SCHEMA` for AWS should be called “postgres”, for the other clouds its value should be “demo”.
+      - `DB_SCHEMA` for AWS should be called “postgres”.
+For the other clouds, its value should be “demo”.
       - `DB_USER` for the database user.
       - `DB_PASSWORD` with the password.
-      - `DB_SSL` should be “true” for DigitalOcean, it can be left empty for the rest.
+      - `DB_SSL` should be “true” for DigitalOcean.
+It can be left empty for the rest.
 5. Click on *Save Secret*.